 - Sudden mood swings, including paranoia

 Other possible problems include dizziness, dry mouth, nervousness, dry mouth, trouble breathing, aggression, panic attacks, weight changes, stomach issues, tremors, involuntary movements, and difficulty concentrating.
 These side-effects are more common for people taking high doses of the drug, but becoming addicted to Adderall is more common than many people realize.
+An ADHD treatment program like the Even the medical use of Adderall may trigger some issues, though the risk is less severe.
+Just a few of the most common long-term effects of Adderall include:

 Adderall Addiction

 When a person feels unable to function normally without a drug, they are addicted to that substance.
 As tolerance increases, people may increase their dosages without a doctor’s recommendation.
-This can lead to serious side-effects.
+This can lead to serious side effects.
 Continued use of a drug that causes problems in your life can cause even more harm.
 Stimulants like Adderall are known as amphetamines, and they increase the activity of the body and the mind in a variety of ways.

 As a result, a person may become reliant on Adderall to get through their day-to-day lives.
 Unfortunately, this situation can quickly spiral out of control.
 People abusing Adderall may find that they need higher doses to achieve the same effect.
 As a result, they may end up triggering worsened long-term effects and experiencing even more adverse reactions.
 If you need a stimulant drug addiction rehab center, contact Crestview Recovery.